heyqbnk/mini-apps-template/README.md

 # Mini Apps template

-This project is a boilerplate for creating new application on [VK Mini Apps](https://vk.com/vkappsdev) platform.
+Boilerplate for creating new application on
+[VK Mini Apps](https://vk.com/vkappsdev) platform.
 We tried to escape all currently existing problems in development and offer this project as a base for your new application.

-Boilerplate is based on this stack:
+Boilerplate is based stack:
 - Create React App
 - VK Connect
 - React Redux (with devtools extension and `unionize`)
 - Typescript
+- Material UI Styles

 ## Starting project on vk.com and m.vk.com
 At this time VKontakte requires https address of your application.
 To get it we